dynamsoft-docs/document-normalizer-docs/introduction/index.md

 ### Document scanning and archiving

 In government or large corporations, paper documents usually need to be digitized and stored in an electronic format.
 We often do so by taking photos of the documents or scanning the documents.
 However, the captured document images can potentially not follow the same pattern.
-You may encounter images taken at different angles, in different lighting levels, bluriness, etc. With DDN, you can normalize or standardize the document images with ease.
+You may encounter images taken at different angles, in different lighting levels, blurriness, etc. With DDN, you can normalize or standardize the document images with ease.
 DDN also provides various settings so you can customize the outcome of the normalized document image to meet your needs.

 <div align="center">
    <p><img src="assets/document-scanning-and-archive.jpg" alt="document-scanning-and-archive" width="60%" /></p>